asdnng/nltk_SEP_group120/README.md

 <Write what each group member did>

-Yujin Choi(2769224) : made test printing function that all group members can use, selecting subject
+Yujin Choi(2769224) : made test printing function that all group members can use, selecting subject, help to other memebers how to set test environment

 Juan Sebastian Dhanaharsa(276575) :